cheater/articles/first-haskell-script.md

 	Please enter your name...
 Some of you might have figured out that Haskell only flushes output when a new line is printed; we need to explicitly flush the output with *hFlush*.
 It is, however, not loaded at startup; we must import the module it is in, *System.IO*:
 	import System.IO
-This makes our namespace messy, though; it dumps all the stuff that's inside System.IO directly into the global context and after ten years we can't figure out what came from where.
+This makes our namespace messy, though; it dumps all the stuff that's inside System.IO directly into the global context and if we try to go back to source code that does that with umpteens of modules, then, after ten years (or ten weeks), we can't figure out what came from where.
 Instead, let's use a qualifier:
 	import qualified System.IO as I
-Now, we can use *hFlush*.
-It takes the stream as a parameter; *System.IO.stdout* is one such stream.
+Now we can use *hFlush*.
+It takes the stream to flush as a parameter; *System.IO.stdout* is one such stream.
 	#!/usr/bin/env runhaskell
 	import qualified System.IO as I